sambacha/jsonlint/README.md

 * Optionally recognizes JavaScript-style comments and single quoted strings.
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
 * Supports [JSON Schema] drafts 04, 06 and 07.
-* Prefers the native JSON parser to gain the [best performance], while showing error messages of the same quality.
+* Prefers the native JSON parser if possible to run [7x faster than the custom parser].
+* Reports errors with rich additional information.
+From the schema validation too.
 * Implements JavaScript modules using [UMD] to work everywhere.
 * Depends on up-to-date npm modules with no installation warnings.
-* Small size - 17.6 kB minified, 6.1 kB gzipped.
+* Small size - 19.4 kB minified, 6.7 kB gzipped.

 Integration to the favourite task loaders is provided by the following NPM modules: